WyllDuck/OpenFOAM-ToolChain-helperFunctions/README.md

 # Helper Functions - <a href="https://www.example.com/my great page">OpenFOAM-ToolChain-for-Rocket-Aerodynamic-Analysis</a>
 __by Félix Marti Valverde__

 This repository is part of a greater project found in the main repository _OpenFOAM ToolChain for Rocket Aerodynamic Analysis_ (https://github.com/WyllDuck/OpenFOAM-ToolChain-for-Rocket-Aerodynamic-Analysis).
-The functions contained here are miscellaneous calculations and or data extraction scripts to validate the CFD methodology followed in the main repository.
+The functions contained here are miscellaneous calculations and data extraction scripts to validate the CFD methodology followed in the main repository.

 <p float="left">
   <img src="M0.8_CA-ALPHA_subsonic_transonic_page-0001.png" alt="Image 2" width="400" />